iamslash/TIL/docker/README.md

 * [How to set user of Docker container](https://codeyarns.com/2017/07/21/how-to-set-user-of-docker-container/)

-## Multiprocess in adocker container
+## Multiprocess in a docker container

 * [Choosing an init process for multi-process containers](https://ahmet.im/blog/minimal-init-process-for-containers/)
 * [tini](https://github.com/krallin/tini)